Nemesis9450/Speech-Emotion-Recognition/README.md

  total of 535 utterances spoken by 10 professional actors (5 male and 5 female), ensuring a balanced representation of gender.

-4. ESD: TheEmotional Speech Dataset (ESD) is a specialized dataset designed for voice conversion research, with a particular focus on emotional speech.
+4.ESD: TheEmotional Speech Dataset (ESD) is a specialized dataset designed for voice conversion research, with a particular focus on emotional speech.
 It consists of 11
 35,000 files, comprising 350 parallel utterances spoken by 20 speakers: 10 native